clarkedarkmatter/carrieforky-0d637/content/pages/about.md

     text: >
       Carrie is a Christian, an educator, a mother and a community leader.
 She has designed and written curriculum for programs in our community and served at high levels in multiple organizations.

+      She is fighting for our voice in Frankfort.
     actions:
       - type: Button
         label: Join A Movement